Graduate Students

 Erin Fitzpatrick

-Erin Fitzpatrick (she/her) is a Ph.D. candidate in Musicology at UCLA, as well as a songwriter, recording artist, and producer.
+Erin Fitzpatrick (she/her) is a doctoral candidate in musicology at UCLA, as well as a songwriter, recording artist, and producer.
 Her research takes an interdisciplinary, autoethnographic approach to the question of how queer rock and pop musicians make innovative use of musical technologies to convey their unique subjectivities.
 Her fascination with the interplay between bodies, technologies, and queerness directly inflects her incisive songwriting and cyborgic production.
 Erin’s work invites others to share in the pleasures of sensory experience, refuse hegemonic notions of virtuosity and canon-building, and imagine alternatives wherever possible.

 Kate Hamori